 Digger ever wanting to join in.
 He would study and then demonstrate different DOS commands.

-Luke focused on the programming side and I focused on the design side.
+Drew focused on the programming side and I focused on the system analysis and design.
 I read huge books about systems analysis and design while he did the nit picking work of programming.

 The whole time we were learning we were also each others teacher and student.
 We were relentless and used a kind type of “tough love” to gently and lovingly “bully” each other to keep going.